-- This requirement is achieved by security feature as the Active shield must be removed and bypassed in order to perform physical intrusive attacks.
+- 246 This requirement is achieved by security feature as the Active shield must be removed and bypassed in order to perform physical intrusive attacks.
 The TOE makes a reset or FIQ occurs to stops operation if a physical manipulation or physical probing attack is detected.
 And also Static Address/Data scrambling for bus and memory & Synthesizable processor core make the reverse-engineering of the TOE layout unpractical.
-So these functionalities meet the security functional requirement of FPT_PHP.3: Resistance to physical attack. - 246 Static Address/Data scrambling for bus and memory protects memory and address/data bus from probing attacks. - Synthesizable processor core: The Central Processing Unit (CPU) of the TOE is synthesizable with glue logic, which makes reverse engineering and signal identification more difficult.
+So these functionalities meet the security functional requirement of FPT_PHP.3: Resistance to physical attack. - 247 Static Address/Data scrambling for bus and memory protects memory and address/data bus from probing attacks. - 248 Synthesizable processor core: The Central Processing Unit (CPU) of the TOE is synthesizable with glue logic, which makes reverse engineering and signal identification more difficult.
+Most sensitive hardware components such as buses are also hidden and implemented in deepest layers.